 The catch?
 Sometimes it actually works.
 And if the female member of the tribe decides to run away with her potential suitor, then all is fair in love and war (and dance), and the tribe must publicly recognize the new couple.

 Public "Release" into the Nile in Ancient Egypt

 In the past, Native American tribes often performed a rain dance, a ritual that was said to summon rain clouds and give way to a prosperous harvest for the year.
 More rain meant more crops could grow.

 But in ancient Egypt, the pharaohs took the idea a little bit further.
 They believed that Atum, the Egyptian God of Creation, created the universe from his ejaculation, and that the Nile River is the direct representation of that miraculous torrent.

-Thus, in hopes of receiving plentiful amounts of water for their people, the pharaohs were said to mirror Atum's act - and masturbate directly into the Nile itself.
+Thus, in hopes of receiving plentiful amounts of water for their people, the pharaohs were said to mirror Atum's act - and "relieve themselves" directly into the Nile itself.